vanya-rawat/vanya-rawat.github.io/_posts/2018-04-16-Reworking-Myths.markdown

 This is an assignment I did for Cultural Narratives The assignment brief was to pick a character from mythology or a comic book superhero.
 We had to rework the imagery of the chosen character and make it more relevant to 2018.
 We were also supposed to use a skill from another class in this assignment.

 I don't want to bore you guys so I won't attach my 500 word essay on my character but if many people want to read it, I'll be open to uploading it.
-Let me know in the comments section!
+Let me know in the comments section below!

 I chose Hades as my character and to give this old Greek God a modern twist, I reimagined him as a young business tycoon who owns a successful casino in Las Vegas.
 He lives in the age of social media and growing fashion industry.
 His look is modern, gothic chic.
 Very rich kids of instagram.